 OPECHANCANOUGH

-Dominicans.
+the Dominicans.
 He was later taken to Spain.
 During his two years in Spain, he met King Phillip II.
-While he
+While

 Havana, Cuba, in the company of Dominican missionaries.
 Don Luis carried on the Powhatan tradition